Degree Requirements for MA

 At least 1 course (3 credit hours) must be taken in a pathway other than the concentration.

 A current list of approved courses for each pathway can be found here.
 The course list continues to grow and is updated regularly.
-If you’re unsure about whether or not a specific course will count for a specific pathway, please contact Amy Leyerzapf, Director Graduate Studies (amyley@ku.edu) or Jess Wagner, Graduate Academic Advisor (jess.wagner@ku.edu).
+If you’re unsure about whether or not a specific course will count for a specific pathway, please contact us at ilsgradstudies@ku.edu

 In lieu of a pathway students may complete a graduate certificate in Deaf Studies and Social Justice, Indigenous Studies, or Women, Gender, and Sexuality Studies.